Web8080/Medical_Imaging_AI_API_Research_Paper_and_web_app/Medical_Imaging_AI_API_Research_Paper.md

 - **HAM10000**: Available through the Harvard Dataverse at https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T
 - **Retinal OCT Dataset**: Available through the Mendeley Data repository

-**Download and Usage**: All datasets can be automatically downloaded using the provided scripts in the `scripts/` directory.
-The MedMNIST datasets are downloaded via the official Python package, while additional datasets (BRATS, LIDC-IDRI) can be obtained using the provided download scripts with appropriate credentials.
+**Download and Usage**: The MedMNIST datasets can be automatically downloaded using the provided scripts in the `scripts/` directory via the official Python package.
+Additional datasets (BRATS, LIDC-IDRI) have download scripts provided but require separate data access agreements and were not used in the actual training experiments.

 ---